shaligramk/pltsci-sdet-assignment/bug_reports.md

 ### Bug Report # 2
 #### Steps to reproduce:
-- Send a request to 'http://localhost:8080/v1/cleaning-sessions' with the following body {"coords" : [1,3], "patches" : [[1,0],[2,2],[3,3]], "instructions" : "NNNNNNESEESWNWW"}

-- Expected result:
-400 error should be displayed, error message should inform a missing required field is missing.

-- Actual result:
-Returns 500 status code
-Missing body should display a 4xx error.

-Priority:
-P2

-Reproducability:
-100% of the time.

-### Bug Report # 3
-#### Steps to reproduce:
 - Send a request to 'http://localhost:8080/v1/cleaning-sessions' with the following body {}

 - Expected result: